Adkirf/AlcheBlog/challenges/next-challenge.md

 🚩Winner will be chosen by voting on : 12th March, 2023.

-📑Pro tips :-
+📑Pro tips:
-1) So hurry up😅.
+    1 So hurry up😅.

-2) Start brainstorming and be actively participate in guild conversation💬.
+2 Start brainstorming and be actively participate in guild conversation💬.

-3) Share resources and ideas about your approach on guild 💭.
+3 Share resources and ideas about your approach on guild 💭.

-4) Criteria for deepdive is 1000 words minimum.
+4 Criteria for deepdive is 1000 words minimum.
 So, try to cover all relevant topics regarding protocol.

 📎 Link for submission:-
 https://discord.com/channels/1039895401832128532/1077944944813154314